alibosworth/pakon-planar-raw-converter/readme.md

 * `--bw-rgb` Skip running negpro, instead: invert, auto-level, and save in RGB colorspace.

 * `--gamma1` Do not apply a 2.2 gamma correction when converting the raw file, instead leaving it "linear", with a 1.0 gamma.

+* `--dimensions [width]x[height]` Manually specify pixel dimensions for headerless raw files (e.g. "--dimensions 4000x2000").
+Not needed when "Add File Header" is enabled in TLXClientDemo as dimensions are read from the header automatically.
+Also not needed if your headerless files did not use custom sizing (eg you aren't doing half-frame or XPan scans).
+Deprecated: save files with "Add File Header" selected.

 * `--no-negfix` Deprecated alias for `--no-invert`.